Summer's Almost Here

 If you are approved for Late Stay housing, you will receive instructions for obtaining a door tag with your move-out date.
 Please note that if your room does not have a door tag, housekeeping and maintenance personnel have permission to enter as if it were unoccupied.

-Please note that the cost for temporary housing is $28 per night.
+The cost for this temporary housing is TBD for 2019.
 Your approval email will note whether you are required to move into temporary housing.

 Is there a charge for Late Stay Housing?

-Students who are approved as Late Stays may be required to move into temporary housing on Sunday, May 13, 2018, between 2:00 and 5:00 p.m.
-The cost for temporary housing is $28 per night.
+Students who are approved as Late Stays may be required to move into temporary housing on Sunday, May 12, 2019, between 2:00 and 5:00 p.m.
+The cost for this temporary housing is TBD for 2019.

 Your approval email will note whether you are required to move into temporary housing.
 If you have to move to temporary housing, you will be charged.